 Sweaty Palms also known as Hyperhidrosis is a condition in which body experiences an increased sweating or perspiration which is more than what is required for regulation of body temperature.

 Two glands apocrine and eccrine glands are responsible for sweat in our body.
 The Eccrine gland concentrated primarily in the palms of our hands and soles of our feet.
-It is believed that the over activity in the thoracic sympathetic ganglion chain, which is present in sympathetic nervous system causes Sweaty Palms.
+It is believed that the overactivity in the thoracic sympathetic ganglion chain, which is present in the sympathetic nervous system causes Sweaty Palms.

 Some additional factors causing Hyperhidrosis are due to a disorder of the pituitary or thyroid glands, diabetes mellitus, menopause, gout, tumors, mercury poisoning, or certain drugs.

-Excessive Sweating creates problem in many daily life activities which mainly includes those activities which requires grasping an object tightly.
-Some sufferers avoids physical contacts with others such as handshake which leaves a psychological impact on their mind.
+Excessive Sweating creates a problem in many daily life activities which mainly includes those activities which require grasping an object tightly.
+Some sufferers avoid physical contacts with others such as handshake which leaves a psychological impact on their mind.

 You can use Drysol which is aluminum chloride solution that can be put on to soles of your feet and on the Palms of hands.
 Drysol is an astringent that dries up the sweat.

-Other treatments includes injection of botulinum toxin into the affected areas.
+Other treatments include injection of botulinum toxin into the affected areas.